 Four Easy Steps to Bring your Old Chisel Back to Life:

-WD-40 and a rag might do it.
-Hardened blobs of paint or varnish are best zapped with some citrus stripper.
+WD-40 and a rag might do the job.
+Hardened blobs of paint or varnish are best zapped with some citrus paint stripper, then scraped.
 Do you have a few old chisels to choose from?
 Start with just one, the chisel with the least surface rust.
 The job of turning this artifact into a serious performer boils down to creating two smooth, converging surfaces that come together at about a 25º point.
-The less pitting and surface defects you have to correct along the way the better.
+The less pitting and surface defects in the metal that you have to correct along the way the better.

-But if you’ve got pitting or damage to work through, hand lapping becomes impractical.
+But if you’ve got pitting or damage to work through on that back face, hand lapping becomes impractical.
 You’ll need machine power.
 A belt sander clamped upside down in a portable workstation and spinning a 120- or 180-grit abrasive does a great job.
 Just take precautions.
 There’ll be a few sparks (not many), so do the work outside while wearing safety glasses.
 You’ll also need to remove any dust bag and vacuum off existing sawdust from the sander before you begin.
-As you refine the back face of the chisel, make sure it turns out flat and smooth, all the way along the last 2” of the tip.
+As you refine the back face of the chisel, make sure it turns out flat and smooth, all the way back along the last 2” of the tip.
 Also, don’t let the metal get too hot to hold.
 Any hotter and it could make the steel too soft to retain an edge.
 Cool the tip in water every 10 or 15 seconds of grinding.

 Chances are that it’s damaged, with rounded corners and too steep a shape.
 You could refine the bevel on the belt sander, or a bench grinder.
 Either way, you need to create two things: a 25º angle with the other face of the chisel, and 90º corners.
 Once again, watch for heat build up, especially if you’re using a bench grinder.

 When it comes time to hone my chisels after grinding, I move right from the bench grinder or sander to a hard felt buffing wheel charged with an abrasive compound.
-Mine spins at 3500 rpm on a bench-style grinder, but slower works, too.
+I have sharpening stones, but never use them any more.
+My buffing wheel spins at 3500 rpm on a bench-style grinder, but slower works, too.
 Start by buffing the back face of the chisel so it shines.
 Two things are crucial here: The chisel must remain tangent to the wheel at all times, and the chisel tip must point in the same direction as wheel rotation.
 Be especially careful not to dub over the edge as you work.
 It must remain flat and straight, right out to the tip.
 One minute is all it should take to yield a mirror shine.
-Next, flip the chisel over and buff the bevel in the same way.
+Next, flip the chisel over and buff the beveled side of the tool in the same way.
 Results are fast and more than sharp enough to take hair off your arm.